TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

        “JXPThePittTrogItemsTheTTickets - Textures.bsa” to your PC's Fallout 3
        Data directory (see GAMES CHANGES for a description).

-    3. If you use Jessie's Missing Junk Mod (JXPMissingJunk), extract the files “JXPThePittTrogItemsMissingJunkCP.esp”, “JXPThePittTrogItemsMissingJunkCP - Meshes.bsa” and “JXPThePittTrogItemsMissingJunkCP - Textures.bsa” to your PC's Fallout 3 Data directory so that the mods work together correctly.
+    4. If you use Jessie's Classic Clutter Mod (JXPThePittTrogItemsClassicClutterCP), extract the file “JXPThePittTrogItemsClassicClutterCP.esp” to your PC's Fallout 3 Data directory so that the mods work together correctly.

-    3. Optionally, extract the files “JXPThePittTrogItems Readme.txt” and “JXPThePittTrogItems License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.
+    5. Optionally, extract the files “JXPThePittTrogItems Readme.txt” and “JXPThePittTrogItems License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

-    4. Launch Fallout 3.
+    6. Launch Fallout 3.
 When the Launcher window appears, select “Data Files”.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXPThePittTrogItems.esm” to enable it, as well as “JXPThePittTrogItemsMissingJunkCP.esp” and/or
+       Click/tap the checkbox next to “JXPThePittTrogItems.esm” to enable it, as well as “JXPThePittTrogItemsClassicClutterCP” and/or
-       “JXPThePittTrogItemsTheTTickets.esp” if you chose to use them, then click/tap the “OK” button.
+       “JXPThePittTrogItemsTheTTickets.esp” if you have them, then click/tap the “OK” button.
 The mod is now installed.

                                 3. GAME CHANGES